 - HAVE ICE PACKS ON HAND: Make certain that you have ice packs (frozen vegetable packs may suffice), as well as a very gentle cleanser for the recovery period – only use on the advice or your Fraxel clinician

-- NUTRITION & AVOIDING CAFFEINE: Eating a healthy meal about an hour or two before Fraxel treatments is recommended, as this will sustain your body.
+- NUTRITION & AVOIDING CAFFEINE: Eating a healthy meal about an hour or two before Fraxel treatments are recommended, as this will sustain your body.

 - NO CAFFEINE: caffeine is a no-no for at least 4 hours before you have a laser treatment such as Fraxel.